bullno1/hako/README.md

 ## What it does

 - It generally works like `chroot` with the added benefit of isolation using Linux namespace.
-- It can bind mount files from outside the sandbox and clean up on termination.
 - It can run on a read-only filesystem.
 - Some rudimentary form of privilege dropping through setuid, setgid and [`PR_SET_NO_NEW_PRIVS`](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt).